What Does it Mean When God Says

-The Scriptures that state how Jesus and our Heavenly Father ‘does not change’ are found in the 'Top Ten' list of the Bible's most abused passages.
+The Scriptures that state how Jesus and our Heavenly Father ‘do not change’ are found in the 'Top ten list of the Bible's most abused passages'.
 They are commonly used by those who defend their beliefs by "spiritualizing" rather than using a "literal interpretation" of God's Word.

 (Important Note: a literal intepretation should be used - except where Scripture reveals that a symbolic or allegorical understanding is required for specific verses.)